iBotPeaches/ctf-2021/README.md

 # Sourcetoad CTF 2021
 _Produced by @iBotPeaches (Connor Tumbleson), for a Q4 2021 Engineer challenge._

+ * Originally hosted on CTFd.io with a combination of some t3.nano instance on AWS
+ * Most puzzles were simple `index.html` files leading to assets/images/files.
+ * Complex puzzles leveraged the services feature of CTFd to deploy a docker image.

 ---

  * `web/challenges` - each folder represents a challenge.